IT Recycling with REPC

 More than just IT Recycling

-Repc also works in partnership with Computers 4 Africa, where we refurbish equipment to send to some of the poorest parts of the world.
+Repc works in partnership with Computers 4 Africa, where we refurbish equipment to send to some of the poorest parts of the world.
 We train our staff and participants on our work programs to refurbish equipment to certain specifications so they can be sent to Africa.
 We also aid Computers 4 Africa by breaking down and recycling equipment that is not suitable for their projects.

 Recycling with Repc can have positive impacts not only on the environment but also in the lives of disadvantaged people.